Apple seemed like a cult.

 But, somewhere along the way, I came to realize something and eventually caved a little, buying an iPad when the 3rd generation was released, although I didn’t camp out at the store to get it.

-In fact, I plan on getting an iPhone as well at some point.
+In fact, I got an iPhone as well.

 I know my fanboy comment seems a little far-fetched so far, but keep reading and you’ll understand everything soon enough.